rak-n-rok/Krake/docs/user/observer-schema.rst

 List length control
 -------------------

-A List's length is controlled though the used of a special control dictionary, placed added as the last element of a list.
+A list's length is controlled though the used of a special control dictionary, added as the last element of a list.
 The minimum and maximum length of the list must be specified.

 In the example ``Service``'s custom observer schema, the number of ``ports`` must be